mcombi/store-demo-project/README.md

 3) Install the sealed secret controller ( > oc apply -n kube-system -f https://github.com/bitnami-labs/sealed-secrets/releases/download/v0.25.0/controller.yaml)
 4) Install Openshift Pipelines Operator

-Optiona, To Enable monitoring , use the script in store-common-config/monitoring
+Optional: to Enable monitoring , use the script in store-common-config/monitoring

 ### If we want to deploy the containers from developer laptop: